Changing the Fate of Newborn Babies in Nandyal, India

-Although infant mortality rates in India have come down significantly over the last decade, the country still reports the highest infant mortality rate in the world.
+Although infant mortality rates in India have come down significantly over the last decade, the country still reports one of the highest infant mortality rate in the world.
 Of the three million neonatal deaths which happened globally in 2012, thirty three percent occurred in India alone.

 The survival of a newborn in India is not simply a matter of luck.
 Adherence to standard operating procedures and basic norms for hygiene could save a significant number of newborns, as failure to comply with these procedures is often what leads to illness and death.